xiaoyeziji/ide/intl.en-US/User Guide/Data development/Node type/PyODPS node.md

     4. Read the SQL statement execution results

-        The instance that runs the SQL statement can directly perform the open\_reader operation.
-In one case, the structured data is returned as the SQL statement execution result.
+        The instance that runs the SQL statement can perform the open\_reader operation.
+In this case, the structured data is returned as the SQL statement execution result.

         ```
         with o.execute_sql('select * from dual').open_reader() as reader: